dorrubin/sx86-grader/README.md

 7. Open index.html in a browser

-6. Open the Inspect browswer tool, open up the console and type: finalResults
+6. Open the Inspect browser tool, open up the console and type: finalResults

 7. Copy finalResults and paste into the online conversion tool: https://json-csv.com/

 8. Save the CSV and convert to points

-9. Check the plagarism flags
+9. Check the plagiarism flags

 ## Possible improvements to the grader
 1. Convert JSON to CSV within app so that it calculates grades immediately.